Continuing the documentation catch-up…

 Cues from the audio system came in to the host machine via OSC; we used Max to turn that into a web socket message in order to get it into the browser.
 Every cue would kick off a cursor move to a specific X/Y point to take place in a time T. (Once again, our almost-throwaway project Twizzle was a perfect tool for the cue following.)

-The actual hardware control was via video capture, using a NovaStar MCTRL300 to send audio via ethernet to the LED controllers:
+The actual hardware control was via video capture, using a NovaStar MCTRL300 to send data signals via ethernet to the LED controllers:

 To generate the pixel patterns for the controllers we put another HTML canvas into the application page, brought up a 2D drawing context, and drew into it by fast-updating an RGB byte array.
 The pixel animations are rather attractive in their own right, so here’s a quick screen-grab: